-Earned Income: The military community’s income is 35% higher than the national average, and their focus is on online spending, because of mobility and relocation.
+Earned Income: The military community comprises nearly 37 million consumers with a purchasing power of over $1.2 trillion annually.
+They hold an income 13% higher than the national median household income, and they focus on online spending because of mobility and relocation.

 Vacation and Travel: Members of the military and their family members spend a considerable amount of time away from each other.
 This means vacations and travel increase in significance, as more than 55% look to visit family one to two times each year.
 These military families also travel for leisure, and nearly 60% take vacations one or two times per year.
 In fact, military members spend almost three times more than the national average on vacations and related expenses.
 Moreover, more than half of these families plan their travel around the availability of discounted pricing for service members.

-Buying and Selling of Homes: Military members change addresses twice as often as the average family.
-In addition, over 250,000 military members transition back to civilian life each year, meaning they are in need of many everyday necessities like a place to live, furniture, clothing and food.
+Buying and Selling of Homes: Military members are often changing their home address.
+In fact, nearly 4 of 5 military members have moved during their military career, with an average time spent at their current residence a mere 21 months.
+In addition, over 250,000 military members, at an average age of 25, transition back to civilian life each year, meaning they are in need of many everyday necessities like a place to live, furniture, clothing and food.

 Spending Power of Military Members

 The military member market comprises 37 million consumers who make the majority of their own purchasing decisions and spend $1.2 trillion annually.
 Of that, 1.3 million active duty members of the military have an average household income of $74,500.
 Most military members spend a substantial amount of money: active duty military spend $3.7 billion annually on clothes and shoes, while veterans still spend $3.9 billion on apparel.